-The provider had established a Rights Committee within the organisation providing an oversight arrangement in relation to the use of restrictive practices within the organisation.
+The provider had established a Rights Committee providing an oversight arrangement in relation to the use of restrictive practices within the organisation.
 Referrals were submitted to this committee and restrictions were reviewed as required.
-The committee was made up of a number of stakeholders from within the organisation and an external stakeholder also.
 All restrictive practices in use in the centre had been reviewed by the committee.